zhangyaqi1989/jekyll-now/about.md

 ---

 I am a Ph.D. student in Mechanical Engineering at University of Wisconsin-Madison.
-I also have master degree in Computer Science.
+I also hold master degree in Computer Science and minor in Mathematics.

 ### More Information

-My research interests include modeling and simulation of additive manufacturing methods, high performance computing (HPC).
+My research interests include modeling and simulation of additive manufacturing processes, high performance computing (HPC).

-I am a fan of Python.
+I am a Pythonista.

 ### Contact me